 Despite familiarity with the progesterone hormone, many women remain uncertain as to what role it performs within the body.
-In order to make informed decisions about health, understanding progesterone and its different types is essential.
+In order to make informed decisions about health, understanding what is progesterone and its different types is essential.

 Progesterone is a major progestational steroid hormone that prepares the uterus for a fertilized ovum and maintains pregnancy.

 If conception does not occur, the corpus luteum breaks down and triggers the beginning of the next menstrual cycle.
 If conception does occur, then the placenta takes control of progesterone secretion to thus prevent the rejection of the developing embryo.

-Mainly, progesterone is produced in the ovaries to foster healthy menstruation and by the placenta to support embryonic development and pregnancy.
+Mainly, progesterone is produced in the ovaries to foster healthy menstruation and by the placenta to support fetal development and pregnancy.
 The sex hormone is also largely produced in the adrenal glands.

 Since progesterone is so intricately involved with a woman's reproductive life, a progesterone imbalance can evoke problems with menstruation and fertility.
 While different amounts will be produced depending on reproductive stage, maintaining lifelong hormonal balance is essential to overall health.

 Initially, the name progesterone was a blend of progestin and luteosterone (corpus luteum + sterol).

 However, now the origin of the word progesterone is claimed to be a combination of a physiological and chemical description: progestational steroidal ketone.

 There are two main types of progesterone hormones: natural and synthetic.

 Natural, steroidal progesterone hormones are endogenous, originating from within women.
 Other progesterone hormones are pharmaceutically created and can also be synthetically derived from natural sources, such as plants.

 Progesterone is a steroid hormone created from cholesterol that belongs to the progestogens, which are derived from pregnenolone.
 In fact, progesterone is the only naturally occurring human progestogen.

 Pregnenolone is an endogenous steroid hormone that is a principal precursor to other steroid hormones synthesized by the ovaries and adrenal glands.
 Four major classes of steroids come from pregnenolone: estrogens, progestogens, androgens, and corticosteroids.
 The first three classes are considered sex steroid hormones.